keptn/lifecycle-toolkit/docs/docs/installation/configuration/namespace-keptn.md

       ```

 > **Note**
-When this option is set, you must update the Helm installation
+If you restrict the namespaces where Keptn runs
+and later add additional namespaces to your cluster
+for which Keptn is allowed,
-by adding the names of additional namespaces you create
+you must add the names of new namespaces
 to your `values.yaml` file
-and rerunning the `helm upgrade` command.
+and rerun the `helm upgrade` command.